Office: McElhaney Hall, Room 213-B

 Applied Microeconomics, Environmental Economics, and Environmental Human Rights

-Chris Jeffords is an assistant professor in the Department of Economics, and has been a member of the department since 2013.
+Chris Jeffords is an associate professor in the Department of Economics, and has been a member of the department since 2013.
 He received his PhD and MS degrees in Agricultural and Resource Economics from the University of Connecticut.
 He also holds an

 MA in Economics and an Advanced Graduate Certificate in Economic Forecasting, both from the State University of New York at Albany.
 His undergraduate degree is in business economics from Hofstra University.
 Jeffords is an affiliate faculty member